Post-surjectivity and balancedness of cellular automata over groups: Background

 If $X$ is a subshift and $F_\Acal$ is a cellular automaton, it is easy to see that $F_\Acal(X)$ is also a subshift.
 If, in addition,

 we say that $\Acal$ is a \ca\ on the subshift $X$.
 From now on, when we speak of cellular automata on $\GG$ without specifying any subshift, we will imply that such subshift is the full shift.

 We may refer to injectivity, surjectivity, etc. of the cellular automaton $\Acal$ on the subshift $X$ meaning the corresponding properties of $F_\Acal$ when restricted to $X$.
-From basic facts about compact spaces, it follows that the inverse of the global transition function of a bijective cellular automaton $\Acal$ is itself the global transition function of some cellular automaton.
+Since $X$ is a compact metric space, it follows from the Curtis-Hedlund-Lyndon theorem that the inverse of the global transition function of a bijective cellular automaton $\Acal$ is itself the global transition function of some cellular automaton.
 In this case, we say that $\Acal$ is \emph{reversible}.
 A group $\GG$ is \emph{surjunctive} if for every finite set $S$, every injective cellular automaton on the full shift $S^\GG$ is surjective.
 Currently, there are no known examples of non-surjunctive groups.